Border Collie Temperament: The Workaholic of all breeds

-When the Romans invaded the British Isles, they brought with them dogs who were able to control and move livestock.
+When the Romans invaded the British Isles, they brought dogs which could control and move livestock.
 These roman breeds paved the way for many dog breeds.
 When the Vikings invaded England, they brought over Spitz-type dogs.
 This opened the way for the breeding of other dog breeds.
 One of them showed special excelling abilities in herding and athleticism.

-In 1893, one dog was born who paved the way for the first Border Collies: Old Hemp.
+In 1893, one dog paved the way for the first Border Collies: Old Hemp was born.

 Appearances were not the central aspect when breeding dogs back then.
 Instead, having the right abilities to carry out work in the field was crucial.
 And this is where Old Hemp comes into play.

 Old Hemp's outstanding abilities quickly made the round, and his owner, Adam Telfer, let him be the sire to many other puppies.
 As a result, old Hemp's descendants could bag many farmers' championships and prices for their natural herding instincts in the following years.
-In fact, many Border Collies of today can be traced back to Old Hemp's lineage.
+Many Border Collies of today can be traced back to Old Hemp's lineage.

 The International Sheep Dog Society, founded in 1906, wished to distinguish between all the different Collie breeds: Smooth Collie, Rough Collie, and Scotch Collie were typical references to Collies in the 1800s.
 However, the first reference to the Border Collie can be found in 1915.